rainyweathernoboots/anki-flashcard-creator/README.md

 b) Fill the file 'wordlist.txt' with the words you want to test yourself on.
 For example, I made a German flashcard conjugation tool (https://ankiweb.net/decks/share/1768148642497).

-c) Run the program through your terminal.
+c) Run 'flashcardmaker.py' through your terminal.
 Your finished deck will appear as 'deck.txt'.

 d) Make a new note type in Anki, with slots 'incompletesentence', 'fullsentence', 'translation', 'missingword' and maybe 'notes' if you want to provide context clues.